ctrueden/equilibrium/_pages/events/case-12e09.md

 ---
-title: "[12e09] Everybody goes in the hole"
+title: "[12e09] Everybody Goes in the Hole"
 description: >-
   Parleyed with the Guardian
 datestamp: 50-05-25/09